QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 In the following graph, please watch for
 - impact of trade policy (Navigation Act).
-- productivity changes brought by the industrial revolution.
+- productivity changes brought by the Industrial Revolution.
 - how the US gradually approaches and then surpasses the UK, setting the stage for the ''American Century''.
 - the often unanticipated consequences of wars.
 - interruptions and scars left by [business cycle](business_cycle) recessions and depressions.